bee-delivery/marvel/README.md

 - Must follow [Bootstrap 5.3](https://getbootstrap.com) grid system.
 - Icons must be from [HERE](https://ionic.io/ionicons).

 ### Rules for MAIN PAGE
 - Shows a welcome message to user, "WELCOME TO MARVEL'S DIRECTORY".

 ### Rules for CHARACTERS PAGE
 - Shows a list of characters from marvel’s API.
+- Thumbnail and name.
 - User can click in any of characters, after that, page will load detailed information of the character at CHARACTER DETAIL PAGE.
+- Thumbnail, name, description and it's comics.

 ###  CHARACTER DETAIL PAGE
 - This page is loaded when user clicks in any of characters of characters page.
+- Thumbnail, name, description and it's comics.

 ### Rules for COMICS PAGE
 - Shows a list of comics from marvel’s API.
+- Thumbnail, title and number of pages.

 ### Rules for EVENTS PAGE
 - Show a list of events from marvel’s API.
+- Thumbnail, title, description and date.

 ### Rules for CONTACT PAGE
 - User can provide his name, email, phone and any message he wants.